 Penny Wilmot sits across from me, all smiles and with a sense of trepidation at being the center of attention as I tell her I want to find out more about her, and why she has been so successful connecting with patients enrolled in Medicare’s Chronic Care Management Program.

 I first met Penny about three years ago when she was working with Accountable Care Organizations.
 She was helping to engage their patients while improving quality and reducing their cost of care.
 Penny’s warm nature and innate sense of empathy make her seem like connecting with patients is what she has always done, but it turns out this is actually a second career for her.

 P: “I had been in banking for about 20 years.
 After I had my fourth son I took about four years off.
 When I thought about going back to work I wanted something different.
 Being an MA (medical assistant) appealed to me.
 I really love the idea of being the first person that patients see when they walk in the door (to their doctor’s office).
 I really love talking to people.”

 P: “It wasn’t easy.
 I used to take my son to McDonald’s so that he could play on the playground and I could study.
 There was a lot to balance, but I made it work.”

 Penny worked hard and graduated at the top of her class with a 4.0 GPA and received her first job offer prior to completing the program.
 She worked in a dermatology office and loved every second of it.
 Penny has had many opportunities to touch lives in her 17 years as a practicing MA.
-However, connecting with patient’s telephonically through Medicare’s Chronic Care Management Program has proved to be more rewarding that she previously thought possible.
+However, connecting with patients telephonically through Medicare’s Chronic Care Management Program has proved to be more rewarding than she previously thought possible.